How can we eliminate cancer? By improving patient outcomes.

 TumorGenesis technology is based on finding the right media, matrix and biomarkers that retain the cancer cells biological profiles.
 The already developed media can be combined with existing 3D cell culture platforms to provide a more reliable, reproducible, and closer in DNA/RNA and proteomic signatures of the patient-derived cancer sample.
 This is especially important to ovarian cancer (OVC) patients.

 Patient Derived Cell Lines (PDCL)

-Specifically, TumorGenesis’s OCI cell lines retain much more of the profile of the patient samples not just in the in vitro cell culture but also when the tumor samples are placed inside an animal model, they histologically and biologically retain their Patient Derived Cancer Cell profiles.
+TumorGenesis’s OCI cell lines retain a larger portion of the patient samples, and not just in the in vitro cell culture, but also when the tumor samples are placed inside an animal.
+They histologically and biologically retain their patient-driven cancer profiles.

 Primary culture success Less Than 1% Over 95% (36/37)

 Drug response Sensitive Resistant